Mónica Pons Eduardo Epifanio

 Inaugurated in June 2008 in the very center of the city and lying on the same block as the building housing the National Park Administration Office, La Pastera or Che Museum has a space of its own, where it pays homage to this popular character.

-We paid a visit and could appreciate the central theme of Che Guevara’s life and thought in the various locations where he struggled.
+Upon entering the main room, we had a first approach to the philosophy and devotion of Che Guevara to his different struggles.
 There are panels with excellent famous and unknown photographs that give account of his bibliography, his travels around Latin America and Central Africa.

-We learned about his armed fight side by side with other revolutionary men to overthrow Fulgencio Batista’s regime on the island of Cuba.
-We found out that he was a head of the Cuban army and of the agriculture department in the new administration.
+The instances of his armed fight side by side with other revolutionary men to overthrow Fulgencio Batista’s regime on the island of Cuba, as well as his performance as a head of the Cuban army and of the agriculture department in the new administration are on display at this venue.
 He also fought for the workers and the youths together with Fidel Castro and other comrades.

 In the next room, some panels displayed the change of scene and his trip to Bolivia, where he led some revolutionary groups that finally ended in his own death.
 The printed posters are presented in Spanish, English and Portuguese.